RileySzecsy/CSCE435Project/Report.md

 ## 3. Project implementation
 - Sample Sort:
    - MPI - MPI_Init(), MPI_BCast(), MPI_Scatter(), MPI_Gather(), MPI_Finalize()
-   - Cuda -  Could not get it to compile since Grace is down.
+   - Cuda -  I beleive I finished the implementation but Grace has been running slow and will not run my jobs
 - Mergesort:
   - MPI - MPI_Init(), MPI_Scatter(), MPI_Gather(), MPI_Barrier(), MPI_Finalize()
-  - Cuda - Still trying to figure out how to approach the Cuda implementation, and Grace is down which makes it harder to experiment
+  - Cuda - Completed CUDA implementation
 - Odd-Even Transposition Sort:
   - MPI: MPI_Init(), MPI_Recv(), MPI_Bcast(), MPI_Scatter(), MPI_Sendrecv(), MPI_Finalize()
   - Cuda: Stuck on figuring out how to make processes in the GPU communicate with eachother as data needs to be transferred between processes inside the GPU, and Grace is down which makes it harder to experiment